Infant/Toddler Care Certificate (C55290)

 Credits |

-This course introduces the foundations of early childhood education, the diverse educational
+This course introduces the foundations of culturally responsive, equitable and inclusive

-early learning standards, NC Foundations for Early Learning and Development, state
+foundations, national early learning standards, NC Foundations for Early Learning

-regulations, program types, career options, professionalism, ethical conduct, quality
+and Development, state regulations, program types, career options, professionalism,

 Class: 4.00